peterkuma/masters-thesis/chapters/03_radiatively-active-gases.md

 (compared to the half-width), but this is only concern to microwaves and longer wavelengths.

-The half-width α depends on the mean time between collision, which can be expressed in terms of pressure and temperature as:
+The half-width $\alpha$ depends on the mean time between collision, which can be expressed in terms of pressure and temperature as:

 $$